videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/get-notified/meeting-events.md

 ### onMeetingJoined

-- These event is triggered when the meeting is successfully joined.
+- This event is triggered when the meeting is successfully joined.
-- These event can be subscribed from the `useMeeting` hook.
+- This event can be subscribed from the `useMeeting` hook.

 ### onMeetingLeft

-- These event is triggered when the meeting is left.
+- This event is triggered when the meeting is left.
-- These event can be subscribed from the `useMeeting` hook.
+- This event can be subscribed from the `useMeeting` hook.

 ### onSpeakerChanged

-- These event is triggered when the active speaker in the meeting gets changed.
+- This event is triggered when the active speaker in the meeting gets changed.
-- These event can be subscribed from the `useMeeting` hook.
+- This event can be subscribed from the `useMeeting` hook.

 ### onPresenterChanged

-- These event is triggered when the presenter in the meeting gets changed.
+- This event is triggered when the presenter in the meeting gets changed.
-- These event can be subscribed from the `useMeeting` hook.
+- This event can be subscribed from the `useMeeting` hook.

 ### Example

-Here is the usage of all the events mentioned in these page.
+Here is the usage of all the events mentioned in this page.

 ```js
 function onMeetingJoined() {